JakeSteam/blog-personal/_posts/2024-04-30-android-games-late-april-2024.md

 ### Improvements

+_Note: The game received a massive update (v1.0.7) shortly after this article, adding lots more end-game depth like cars and houses!
+As such, I'm back into the game again._

 Whilst I massively enjoyed [Office Cat](https://play.google.com/store/apps/details?id=com.tree.idle.cat.office), there's a few changes I'd recommend the developer could make:

 - All the cats voice their feedback at the same time.
 Having an office full of cats suddenly shouting about a plant is very odd!